The Terreta Spain guide for your investment in Spain in 2025

 Rental price: €8.8/m2 (+8%).

-• The town is 1.5 hours from Alicante or Malaga airports.
+• The city is located 1 hour 30 minutes from Alicante or Malaga airport.

 • The weather is ideal.

-• There's a golden triangle around the university where returns can exceed 12%.
-Stable cash flow and frequent rent revaluations.
+• There is a golden triangle around the university where returns can exceed 12%.
+Stable cash flow and frequent rent re-evaluation are key.

 • La Manga, one of the jewels of the Murcia region, is an ideal area for tourism.

-• Mazarrón, a small town on the Murcia coast, was the most profitable city in the country during 2024 (11.4%).
-In early 2025, El Ejido, a town in the province of Almeria, stole the show.
+• Mazarrón, a small town on the coast of Murcia, was the most profitable city in the country during 2024 (11.4%).
+At the beginning of 2025, El Ejido, a town in the Province of Almeria, stole the show.

 Rental price: €8.8/m2 (+11%).

-• The region is often overshadowed by concerns about its greenhouses and intensive agriculture, but it has many assets: its coastal location, its dry, year-round warm climate, its low cost of living.
+• The region is often overshadowed by concerns about its greenhouses and intensive agriculture, but it has many advantages: its location on the coast, its dry and warm climate throughout the year, and its low cost of living.

-• The city offers a premium real estate market, with a boom in eco-friendly residences.
+• The city offers a premium real estate market, with a boom in ecological residences.

 Rental price: €15/m2 (+10.5%).

-• A very good quality of life index, in excess of 180.
+• A very good quality of life index, exceeding 180.

 • The city has become the tech hub of southern Spain.

-• The area is very attractive for tourism, with over 14 million tourists expected to visit the entire province in 2024.
+• The area is very attractive for tourism, with more than 14 million tourists in the entire Province in 2024.

 • The luxury residential market is extremely dynamic.